Herwig9820/ledDimming/README.md

 # 4 Bresenham's Line Algorithm Versus PWM

-The figure below is a capture of both a PWM waveform and a multi-pulse (Bresenham's line algorithm) waveform, each driving a LED with 128 brightness levels (0 = OFF, 127 = fully ON) and with a set brightness of 21/127.
+The figure below is a capture of both a PWM waveform and a multi-pulse (Bresenham's line algorithm) waveform, each driving an LED with 128 brightness levels (0 = OFF, 127 = fully ON) and with a set brightness of 21/127.
 The timer frequency is 3000 Hz.

 ![scope brightness 21-127](https://github.com/user-attachments/assets/d228408e-33b4-4121-9a70-faa9a61787c1)